christinebittle/ZooApplication_7/README.md

 # ZooApplication

-The first part of our Zoo Application.
+This is an advanced iteration of the zoo application.
 This features the use of Code-First Migrations to create our database, and WebAPI and LINQ to perform CRUD operations.

 Videos which include this codebase:
 - [Building With ASP.NET - Project Setup](https://youtu.be/NSpYP1YW9p0)